-Ian Wilson - Chair of Trustees
+Ian Wilson - Acting Chair of Trustees

 Ian is the headteacher at Bishops' Blue Coat High School.
 He is committed to improving education and welfare for all students, not only as a diocesan headteacher but during twenty years of governance as part of four boards spanning primary, secondary, academy and multi-trust.
 Ian fully understands the importance of accountability, using data and expertise to identify trends and support improvement.
 Throughout his career he has demonstrated a commitment to ethical behaviour, independence of thought and sound judgement across the range of academy responsibilities; employees, procurement, estates, compliance, equality and the best educational opportunities for the whole child.

 Paula Conlin BSc PGCE NPQH - Chief Executive Officer

 Paula is the Chief Executive Officer designate for the Trust and so is an ex-officio Trustee.
 She has 15 years’ experience of headship with repeated experience of school improvement as deputy headteacher, headteacher and IEB member.
 Within 18 months she led her own school from special measures to good and supported another school that also went from special measures to good.
 Paula has also worked as an inclusion consultant for the local authority and within a private company in the education sector.

 Lloyd is the CEO and executive headteacher of The Adelaide Academy Trust.
 As a headteacher, his own school was awarded TES Special School of the Year.
 He is a widely respected and exceptionally experienced leader of special schools in both the public and private sector, and provides consultancy, quality assurance and school improvement support in a variety of settings.